 Another question that I get asked all the time is, how to build a list using social media?
 So, being a person who spent almost a decade working exclusively on social media content, I can say that it plays a major role in building that list.

 And, to reap that benefit, you have to produce informative and engaging content.
 You need to move them through those pyramids of audience hierarchy to finally get them to the point where they convert and transact.

 You can also use paid lead forms to build your list, so there’s that option too!

 How big should my list be?

 I’m going to evoke Jay Z here to answer this, “it’s not about the bright audience; it’s about the right audience.”
-Similarly, it’s not necessarily building the biggest list ever, but having an actively engaged list is going to be way much more valuable than a huge list.
+Similarly, it’s not necessarily about building the biggest list ever.
+Having an actively engaged list is going to be way more valuable than a huge list.